New directors for 2020-21:

 Mike Borrelli is a social researcher raising a family in Hamilton’s family friendly North End.
-A McMaster alum and Treasurer of the Beasley Neighbourhood Association, Mike hopes that a Community Land Trust can help address housing affordability issues in Hamilton.
+A McMaster alum and Treasurer of the Beasley Neighbourhood Association, Mike is interested in housing justice and the ways that cities grow and develop.

 A born-and raised Hamiltonian, Ben has always loved his city and is thrilled to be a part of its resurgence.
 He holds undergraduate and masters degrees in public policy from McMaster University, focusing largely on housing and transportation issues.
 Ben is a real estate data & information analyst, coach and former manager with a certain Hamilton rock climbing gym, and is currently engaged to another lifelong Hamiltonian.
 He is a passionate supporter of affordable housing, alternative transportation, urban renewal, and heritage restoration.